How to deal with Docker Hub rate limit on AWS

-During your AWS Codebuild run or during an ECS task definition instantiation, AWS Services will try by default to pull images from Docker Hub registry.
+During your AWS Codebuild run or an ECS task instantiation, AWS Services will try by default to pull images from Docker Hub registry.
 At the moment, the Docker Hub service rate limit can make the process fail.
 So we need to deal with this limitation.
 Many ways to do this are available.

 Docker Hub put a limit on the number of container image requests an account can pull.
 This limit is set to 100, 200 requests per six hours and detected per user which is mostly IP address when the request is not authenticated.